 Say: Let’s try some of those ways right now to celebrate Jesus.

-Lead families in the ways they mentioned.
+Then lead families in the ways they mentioned.

 Then say: Many in Jerusalem celebrated Jesus’ arrival that day, but there were others who were plotting his death.
 As you move to the next station, wave your palm branches, shout praises to Jesus, and celebrate Easter.